 [Note: This article has been removed from the randi.org website but I was able to track it down on the Wayback Machine.]
 Source: James Randi Educational Foundation

 An astrologer cannot predict that someone will be a medical doctor as genetic inheritance, environmental factors and free-will come into the mix.
 Over a number of charts, similar patterns appear and this may coincide with success in the healing profession.
-Some may claim to have long desired to work in the field.
-Some might never have considered using their latent talent because 'I had to follow into the family business'.
+Some subjects may claim to have long desired to work in the field.
+Some subjects might never have considered using their latent talent because for example they 'had to follow into the family business'.

 - JREF can use all data (including photos) freely - so your image and name could be used as part of an ad campaign or publicity material to promote JREF for an unlimited period.